oanda/apidocs/v1/forex-labs.md

 : This field describes the data found in the __forecast__, __previous__, __actual__ and __market__ fields.
 The possible values are: % meaning the data is a percentage, k meaning an amount, or blank.

 currency
-: This is the currency that is effected by the news event.
+: This is the currency that is affected by the news event.

 forecast
 : Description